ucsd-cse231-s22/chocopy-wasm-compiler-A/README.md

 This document outlines the behaviours, scenarios and test cases that we intend to build as part of the compiler, during the course of the project for CSE231 - Advanced Compiler Design (Spring 22).

+## Plan for next week
+We are planning to implement two features this week:
+1. Lists
+1. Inheritance

 <br/>

 ***